-Note. aDue to low numbers selecting certain categories, more specific ethnicity statistics are not provided to protect confidentiality. bPooled statistics following multiple imputation (see data analysis section). cRange differed for each imputation.

 Measures

 Demographics

-Participants provided their gender, age, ethnicity, length of service, rank, and department (see Appendix for response options).
+Participants provided their gender, age, ethnicity, length of service, rank, and department (see Appendix E for response options).
 Demographic data were collected to describe the sample.
-Length of service was also included in the main analyses.
+Length of service was included in the main analyses.
+Other demographic variables were not included because of concerns that it would not be possible to recruit enough participants to maintain adequate statistical power with additional predictors.

 Attitudes towards help-seeking